 This belief may lead them to avoid anything that could potentially bring about these emotions at all costs.
 On the contrary, it is crucial when you have OCD to learn that you can tolerate distress and sit in discomfort.
 You don’t have to like it, but you can manage it.

 Exposure and Response Prevention (ERP) is the choice treatment for this condition, alongside medication for some.
 It’s important to realize that although OCD is considered chronic, it is possible to live free from the suffering it causes.

 ERP works to provide long-term relief from anxiety and distress by gradually exposing you to the situations that trigger your obsessions, while guiding you in resisting compulsions that only reinforce your fears.
 The idea is that people with OCD can learn to habituate to these feelings, teaching their brains that they can “get used to” these difficult emotions and experience them safely.
 With guided practice and consistency, ERP allows people to regain control over the parts of their lives that were impacted by OCD, and their fears and obsessions often reduce over time as a result.

 Specialty-trained, qualified, and licensed OCD specialists will never ask you to do things that go against your values or that will cause you or others harm, nor will they ever force you to do anything that you are unwilling to do.
 Instead, a successful ERP therapist will guide, support, and motivate you.
 They will come up with reasonable and creative ways for you to gradually face the fears that are holding you back from living the life that you want to live.

-If you have any questions about starting ERP therapy or need more information about the treatment, please don’t hesitate to book a free 15-minute call with our care team.
-On the call, we’ll assist you in either getting started with a licensed therapist at NOCD who has specialty training in OCD and ERP, or connect you to other resources that might be helpful.
+I encourage you to learn about NOCD’s accessible, evidence-based approach to treatment.
+We’ll assist you in either getting started with a licensed therapist at NOCD who has specialty training in OCD and ERP, or connect you to other resources that might be helpful.